Kamil-Anil/Kamil-Anil.github.io/_pages/talks.md

 **Truman Show**

 I dont know what I can say about Truman Show without giving spoilers.
 But I want to mention it since script of Truman Show might be best I've seen.
 Unparallel, bizarre and paranoid.
 I remember that while watching Truman Show first time.
 I shocked so many times and asked such questions: Why, what happened, who are they?.
 Reason isn't that movie is not understandable and complex, I asked because I am fascinated by world which movie created.
 Then I watched it over and over again and everytime I could find new perspectives, details.
 Thats why probably Truman Show is a movie I've watched most.
 And last thing I want to say is that Truman Show's ending is just remarkable and excellent.

 If anyone is interested, I recommend to watch movie without looking subject and trailer of the movie.
 Thus, you will also wonder how to be sure you do not spend your life like Truman Burbank.
 And If you have answer, I would like to hear that!

+**Empire Strikes Back**

 Books
 ======